-Read more about Soros involvement in South Africa and also with their leaders – SA is part of Brics countries too.
-There are also more than 8840 traditional leaders (brown/coloured / black) involved in separate CPA’s for each of them.
-So-called apartheid is not gone.
-Look at the B-BBEE legislations as well.
+Read more about the involvement of George Soros (Open Society Foundation SA) and Cato Institute (America) in South Africa and also with their leaders – SA is part of Brics countries too.
+There are more than 8840 traditional leaders (brown/coloured / black) involved in separate CPA’s or trustland for each of them, with mostly communal land ownership.
+So-called apartheid since 1840 is not gone.
+Look at the B-BBEE legislations as well that discriminate against only the white minority in South Africa.
+Well-known liberals are also working for George Soros – OSF.SA.

-Daar is groter verbintenisse tussen Ramaphosa en kommunis George Soros, asook die res van Suid-Afrika met al hul tradisionele leiers en aparte “TRUSTGEBIEDE” en kommunale grondeise (CPA).
+Verbintenisse tussen Ramaphosa en kommunis George Soros is ooglopend, asook die res van Suid-Afrika met al hul tradisionele leiers en aparte “TRUSTGEBIEDE” en kommunale grondeise (CPA).
+Soros is een van die finansiers van die grondwet, parlement, wetgewing – Kodesa en Idasa – Open Society Foundation en Cato Instituut.

 Ramaphosa is not the only leader